Louis Sharp: 2022

 Sharp made another step up to the 2022 F4 British Championship with Carlin, partnering McLaren Junior Driver Ugo Ugochukwu and Williams Junior Driver Oliver Gray.
 Sharp did not participate in the first round of the season at Donington Park due to still being 14 years old, with the age limit of most Formula 4 series being set at 15.
 In his first two rounds he got two podiums; third place in the third race at both Brands Hatch and Thruxton.
 He got podiums in all three races at Round 4, Oulton Park, taking his first win in the series in the third race.
 He took another podium with second place during the third race in Croft.
 He was on a consistent points streak in Knockhill and Snetterton until making contact with Aiden Neate during the third race at Snetterton, while fighting for a top ten position.
 Sharp added two more third places in the first and third races at Thruxton.
 In Silverstone, Sharp got his second win of the season in the first race, after original race winner Gray was penalised.
 Sharp came third in the reverse-grid race, but stalled on the grid and consequently retired from the third race.
 The first race in the final round at Brands Hatch did not go well for Sharp, as he retired after his car caught fire.
 He rounded out the remaining races with two podium finishes.
-Sharp finished fourth in the championship despite not competing in the first round, narrowly pipping Joseph Loake to fourthin the championship standings with 272 points.
+Sharp narrowly piped Joseph Loake to fourth in the championship standings with 272 points.